kubeshop/testkube-docs/docs/articles/test-workflows-content.md

 ### Custom Mount Path

 By default, the Git repository contents are mounted at `/data/repo` directory.
-If you want to mount it in different directory, you can use `mountPath` property:
+If you want to mount it in a different directory, you can use `mountPath` property:

 ```yaml
 spec: